Bahrain Independent Commission of Inquiry: Establishment

 The commission was established by King Hamad bin Isa Al Khalifa of Bahrain by Royal Decree 28 of 2011.
 The King said that "the Commission had been set up after broad consultation, including with the United Nations Commission on Human Rights".
-The Commission is notable for its broad Terms of Reference and the expertise of its internationally renowned commissioners.
+The commission is notable for its broad Terms of Reference and the expertise of its internationally renowned commissioners.

 Members

-The BICI is described by human rights group Amnesty International as "an impressive line-up of independent international experts".
-The BICI is chaired by Professor M. Cherif Bassiouni who has led United Nations investigations into alleged war crimes in Bosnia and Libya.
-The four other members are Sir Nigel S. Rodley, a former United Nations Special Rapporteur on Torture and currently a member of the United Nations Human Rights Committee; Justice Philippe Kirsch, a former judge at the International Criminal Court (ICC); Dr Mahnoush Arsanjani, a former UN legal advisor; and Dr Badria al 'Awadhi, an expert on international and Sharia law at the Freedom House Foundation in Washington, D.C.
+The BICI was described by human rights group Amnesty International as "an impressive line-up of independent international experts".
+The BICI was chaired by Professor M. Cherif Bassiouni who had led United Nations investigations into alleged war crimes in Bosnia and Libya.
+The four other members were Sir Nigel S. Rodley, a former United Nations Special Rapporteur on Torture and currently a member of the United Nations Human Rights Committee; Justice Philippe Kirsch, a former judge at the International Criminal Court (ICC); Dr Mahnoush Arsanjani, a former UN legal advisor; and Dr Badria al 'Awadhi, an expert on international and Sharia law at the Freedom House Foundation in Washington, D.C.

 On 7 September 2011 the BICI invited Dr Sondra Crosby, an expert on hunger strikes, to join its team in order to monitor those prisoners on hunger strike in the Kingdom.
 Her appointment was instigated on "humanitarian grounds due to the deep concern of the BICI with the plight of the prisoners and detainees who are on hunger strike".

 Terms of reference

-According to Article 4 of Royal Decree 28, the Commission's mandate is to "engage in fact finding". and it will have access to all officials and official documents that it considers relevant as well as access, in secret if necessary, to alleged victims and witnesses of alleged violations of the law perpetrated by both the protesters and the government.
+According to Article 4 of Royal Decree 28, the commission's mandate is to "engage in fact finding". and it will have access to all officials and official documents that it considers relevant as well as access, in secret if necessary, to alleged victims and witnesses of alleged violations of the law perpetrated by both the protesters and the government.

-The Commission's total independence is outlined in Article 3 and Article 6 of Royal Decree 28.
-It will determine its work on its own and without any interference by the government, which is prohibited from interfering in the Commission's work.
+The commission's total independence is outlined in Article 3 and Article 6 of Royal Decree 28.
+It will determine its work on its own and without any interference by the government, which is prohibited from interfering in the commission's work.

-According to Article 9 of Royal Decree 28, the Commission's final report should include the following:
+According to Article 9 of Royal Decree 28, the commission's final report should include the following: